-Have you noticed you’re running out of gas than usual?
-There are possible causes why you run out of propane faster as expected.
+Have you noticed you’re running out of gas more than usual?
+There are possible causes why you run out of propane faster than expected.
 Here are some of the culprits:

 (1) There is a leak on the hose or somewhere in the connection

 A gas leak is the most common reason why your tank runs out of gas faster than expected.
-Minute leak, when remained undetected, can have disastrous consequences on your usage.
+Manute leaks, when remain undetected, can have disastrous consequences on your usage.
 Not to mention tank leak is dangerous and this is the last thing you want to happen in your home.
 If you smell rotten eggs or some sort of gas in an area in your house, immediately evacuate and leave the premises, this is a very dangerous situation to be in.

 Signs of Gas Leak: